rashedrahat/memes-api/README.md

 npm i
 ```

-Finally, run the development server:
+After then, run the server:

 ```bash
 npm run start
 ```

+Finally, import the `memes-api.json` into `Postman` or `Talend API Tetser` and test the API endpoints.

 **Note:** Developed in Node version `10.13.0` Recommended Node version `10.13.0` or required any Node version `10.x.x`